NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 	User have the following option:

 	* **Case1** : users can provide a range of input variables (bounds) and a simulation model.
-After initial space-filling phase using Latin hypercube sampling (LHS), **adaptive design of experiment (DoE)** is activated.
-Given current predictions, the next optimal simulation point is optimized such that expected gain is maximized.
+After the initial space-filling phase using Latin hypercube sampling (LHS), **adaptive design of experiment (DoE)** is activated.
+Given current predictions, the next optimal simulation point is optimized such that the expected gain is maximized.

 Kernel and basis functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The covariance kernel of the outcome process is unknown in most practical applications.
 Therefore, the mathematical form of the kernel is first assumed, and its parameters are calibrated based on the observation data.
-Followings are some of the popular stationary covariance kernels.
+Following are some of the popular stationary covariance kernels.

 * **Radial-basis function (RBF)**